This is the 5th part of the series on exercise and fitness. Be sure to read through the previous posts for a full understanding of the topic.

 For many years we have been told that we need to do long static stretching routines that take longer than the exercise you are about to do… If we don’t we will injure ourselves, our performance will be impaired and we will feel terrible in the days to come.
 Static stretching has also been the one and only thing we need to do to increase our flexibility but this may be falling slightly short of things.

 One of the latest studies shows evidence that stretching one muscle beyond 60 seconds can have detrimental effects to performance.
-Even if you keep stretches below 30 seconds as is normally recommended, it at best has “no detrimental effect”.
+Even if you keep stretches below 30 seconds as is normally recommended, it at best has “no detrimental effect”, and may make injury more likely.
 If i am going to do an exercise I would like something a little better than “no detrimental effect”…

 Warming up is however still important, the questions is how?
 Another study shows that dynamic stretching or warm ups that involve more movement, instead of just holding one position within that limb’s full range, can increase explosive movement performance in some areas.